1942

 wearing rubber aprons and gas masks.

-to be piled up in the corridor by the lift.
+where they were piled up in the corridor by the lifts.

 From there they were loaded